MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 Two minor changes are required if your application is using Active Directory Authentication Library (ADAL) and the File API on C#.
 The `FileEngineSettings` object and `AuthenticationContext` constructor must be updated to function with AD RMS and Active Directory Federations Services (ADFS).

-If you've deployed the mobile device extension DNS SRV record and plan to pass in a user's user principal name or email address, [follow the instructions for using an identity](#update-the-file-engine-settings-to-use-ad-rms-with-an-identity).
+If you've deployed the mobile device extension DNS SRV record and plan to pass in a user principal name or email address, [follow the instructions for using an identity](#update-the-file-engine-settings-to-use-ad-rms-with-an-identity).

 If you don't have the mobile device extension DNS SRV record, or won't have an identity at runtime, [follow the explicit endpoint instructions](#update-the-file-engine-settings-to-use-ad-rms-with-an-explicit-endpoint).